RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Measurement of the Conditional Luminosity Function

 For satellites, some of the assumptions in the derivation of the theoretical covariance of the entral CLF data break.
 Since we have shown that the jackknife resampling method yields parameter constraints consistent with our theory covariance matrix, we rely on the jackknife covariance matrix for the analysis of the satellite CLF.

 Finally, we emphasize that while we consider the full covariance matrix of the luminosity function in each redshift and richness bin, we don't consider the cross covariance matrix between redshift and richness bins.
-Since our result are measured in wide redshift and richness bins, we expect the covariance matrix of luminosity function between redshift and richness bins being relatively small comparing to the covariance matrix of luminosity function in the same redshift and richness bins.
-Thus, we set those off-diagonal terms to be zero and leave further treatments of the full covariance matrix in future studies.
+Since our results are measured in wide redshift and richness bins, we expect the covariance matrix of the luminosity function between redshift and richness bins to be relatively small compared to the covariance matrix of luminosity function in the same redshift and richness bins.
+Thus, we set those off-diagonal terms to be zero and leave further treatments of the full covariance matrix to future studies.